 2. Wait for Your Financial Aid Award Letter

 After you’ve completed your FAFSA, you will receive a letter summarizing the aid that you are eligible for.
-This will include the types of loans that you qualified to receive, details about loan amounts available to you, and information on other types of aid you may receive if you attend a particular academic institution.
+This will include the types of loans that you qualified to receive, details about loan amounts available to you, and information on other types of aid you may receive.

 Some of the different kinds of federal student loans you may be able to obtain include: